Dárlán Pálénciá Bárcélón

-We call the rock as Ilihán, not Bótó ni Kurákóg [Kurakog’s Penis] as non Bagamanocnon claims, the source clarified.
+We call the rock as Ilihán, not Bótó ni Kurákóg [Kurakog’s Penis] as non-Bagamanocnon claims, the source clarified.

 Unlike in the Shinto Kanamara Matsuri or “Festival of the Steel Phallus”) that is held annually in Kawasaki, Japan.
 The local tourism office in Bagamanoc is yet to make a definite a tourism plan to embark by showcasing this phallic-shaped rock Ilihán in their annual Sogoc-Sogoc festival.

-A strong objection among the people of Bagamanoc, particularly the old womenfolks tagging Ilihan as Bótó ni Kurákóg remains high and contentious because it connotes vulgarity and provokes their sense of religiosity.
+However, a strong objection among the people of Bagamanoc, particularly the old womenfolks tagging Ilihan as Bótó ni Kurákóg remains high and contentious because it connotes vulgarity and provokes their sense of religiosity.

-Although it has a distinct rustic topography its location and distance is somewhat regarded by non-Bagamanocnons as disadvantageous – this northern municipality of Catanduanes, remains to be a bastion of its indomitable culture and traditions endemic and distinct only to every Bagamanocnons as their pride, heritage and their home.
+Although it has a distinct rustic topography its location and distance is somewhat regarded by non-Bagamanocnons as disadvantageous – this northern municipality of Catanduanes, remains to be a bastion of its indomitable culture and traditions endemic and distinct only to every Bagamanocnons as their pride, heritage, and their home.